2025-09-10

 Many businesses can feel that their data pipeline is the bottleneck, and Jennifer says how she herself has felt that frustration in projects, though she points out that everything can change when the pipeline is redesigned with efficiency in mind.

 For example, by improving the sourcing of speakers, annotation, validation, and managing throughput, what can often be the slowest part of delivery can become the part that actually drives speed.
+Our AI Data Program Manager gives a very clear example:

 "In one case, a client expected us to take weeks to process multilingual audio, and we got it done in days because the pipeline was structured well.
 For me, the pipeline is not the back office of AI, it is the engine that keeps everything moving."